Quick Search: go

 Once the OHCHR has received your information, OHCHR staff will consider the submission to see if there is enough information and enough credibility to the information, for a mandate holder to send a communication.

 Sometimes, OHCHR staff will make contact with the source of information to request additional details.
 They must also be sure that the case falls within the mandate of one or more of the Special Procedures.
+For these reasons, as well as due to limited resources, the OHCHR is not able to act upon all information that they receive.

 • within 60 days in other cases

 Consequently, if you wish to know the status of the Special Procedures’ activity on a case, it may be necessary to send a follow-up letter or email, or to telephone and ask to speak to the desk officer supporting the relevant mandate.
-You should also inform OHCHR if there are any changes to the situation addressed in your submission.

 See the next sections on how you can engage in other actions of Special Procedures, including Statements and Press Releases, Country Visits, Thematic Reports, and Follow up Activities.